Monday, Sept. 29, 1884, was an ordinary day in Pittsburgh. It followed an ordinary wild weekend.

-By the way, if the professional demeanor of 19th Century reporters seems overly jaded and flippant, it may only be that we are accustomed to the overly serious, shocked tone of modern journalists.
+By the way, the demeanor of 19th Century reporters may seem jaded and flippant.
+We are accustomed to modern journalists.
+They are always serious and shocked.

-Let’s begin with the most common stories: drunkenness.
+Let’s begin with the most common story: drunkenness.
 It’ll be easy for you to see what led to the temperance movement and Prohibition.

 HUNTING A MAN